 All patients should have the opportunity to provide feedback on their experiences of healthcare through the Friends and Family Test (FFT) within each of the NHS-funded services covered by the FFT implementation guidance.

-We understand that the FFT may present difficulties for some people with particular social and communication needs.
 The FFT guidance section ‘Making the FFT Inclusive’ sets out advice as to how particular groups of people can be supported and empowered to participate in the FFT.

 Tips and examples